Spearfishing: History

 Spearfishing with barbed poles (harpoons) was widespread in palaeolithic times.
-Cosquer Cave in Southern France contains cave art over 16,000 years old, including drawings of seals which appear to have been harpooned.

 There are references to fishing with spears in ancient literature; though, in most cases, the descriptions do not go into detail.
 An early example from the Bible is in Job 41:7: Canst thou fill his [Leviathan] skin with barbed irons? or his head with fish spears?.

 The Greek historian Polybius (ca 203 BC–120 BC), in his Histories, describes hunting for swordfish by using a harpoon with a barbed and detachable head.

 Greek author Oppian of Corycus wrote a major treatise on sea fishing, the Halieulica or Halieutika, composed between 177 and 180.
 This is the earliest such work to have survived intact.
 Oppian describes various means of fishing including the use of spears and tridents.

 In a parody of fishing, a type of gladiator called retiarius carried a trident and a casting-net.
 He fought the murmillo, who carried a short sword and a helmet with the image of a fish on the front.

 Copper harpoons were known to the seafaring Harappans well into antiquity.
-Early hunters in India include the Mincopie people, aboriginal inhabitants of India's Andaman and Nicobar islands, who have used harpoons with long cords for fishing since early times.
+Early hunters in India include the Andamanese peoples, aboriginal inhabitants of India's Andaman and Nicobar islands, who have used harpoons with long cords for fishing since early times.